nami/artist-ai-studio/README.md

 1. If you encounter any build errors:
    - Make sure all environment variables are set correctly
-   - Check if pnpm is properly installed and in your PATH
+   - Check if pnpm is properly installed: `which pnpm`
-   - Verify Node.js version is compatible
+   - Verify Node.js version: `node --version`
+   - If pnpm commands fail, try: `brew reinstall pnpm`

 2. If Vercel CLI commands fail:
    - Run `vercel login` to ensure you're authenticated
    - Check if you have the correct project linked
+   - If Vercel CLI is not found, try: `brew reinstall pnpm && pnpm add -g vercel`

 ### Additional Notes